 The DZ BANK Group aims to use liquidity - which is both a resource and a success factor - in line with risks.
-Liquidity costs, benefits, and risks are allocated among the entities in the DZ BANK Group based on the liquidity transfer pricing system using internal prices charged by the units generating liquidity and paid by those consuming liquidity.
+Liquidity costs, benefits, and risks are allocated within the DZ BANK Group based on the liquidity transfer pricing system using internal prices charged by the units generating liquidity and paid by those consuming liquidity.
 Care is taken to ensure that the transfer prices are consistent with risk measurement and risk management.